gchq/gaffer-doc/README.md

 ## Prerequisites
 ### Python
-You need Python installed to use MkDocs.
+You need Python (version 3.6 or newer) installed to use MkDocs.

 ### MkDocs
 You need MkDocs and the Material theme to generate the documentation.
 Installing the Material theme will pull in MkDocs as a dependency: